-- (a) Any person who: - is at the 14th November 2009 a Self Care Resident of any of the Company's Self Care Residential facilities; or - (ii) who at any time after the 14th November 2009 becomes a Self Care Resident in any of the Company's Self Care Residential facilities may apply to the Board to become a Resident Member.
+- (a) Any person who: - (i) was at the 14th November 2009 a Retirement Living (Self Care) Resident of any of the Company's Self Care Residential facilities; or - (ii) who at any time after the 14th November 2009 became a Retirement Living (Self Care) Resident in any of the Company's Retirement Living (Self Care) facilities may apply to the Board to become a Resident Member.

-(b) The Board may from time to time determine to accept applications for membership from persons who wish to become Resident Members provided that, despite anything else in this Constitution, any such determination is made by the unanimous resolution of the Board.

-Resident membership continues whilst the Resident Member remains a Self Care Resident, but automatically ceases when the Resident Member permanently vacates a Self Care Residential Facility or where a Self Care Residential Facility is no longer owned or operated by the Company.

-- (c) Despite anything else in these rules, a Resident Member: - (i) shall not have a right to vote at any meeting of the Company other than at a meeting at which a resolution is to be put, and considered, in relation to a matter described in rule 24.1(winding up of the Company), 24.2 (revocation of Deductible Gift Recipient endorsement) and 24.4(proposal by third party to acquire or control); - (ii) shall only have the right to attend a general meeting of the Company if, and to the extent that, a resolution is to be put, and considered, at the meeting in relation to a matter described in rule 11.9(c)(i); and - (iii) shall only have the right to receive notice of a general meeting of the Company if and to the extent that a resolution is to be put and considered at the meeting in relation to a matter described in rule 11.9(c)(ii).
+- (b) The Board may from time to time determine to accept applications for membership from persons who wish to become Resident Members provided that, despite anything else in this Constitution, any such determination is made by the unanimous resolution of the Board. - Resident membership continues whilst the Resident Member remains a Retirement Living (Self Care) Resident, but automatically ceases when the Resident Member permanently vacates a Retirement Living (Self Care) facility or where a Retirement Living (Self Care) facility is no longer owned or operated by the Company. - (c) Despite anything else in these rules, a Resident Member: - (i) shall not have a right to vote at any meeting of the Company other than at a meeting at which a resolution is to be put, and considered, in relation to a matter described in rule 24.1(winding up of the Company), 24.2 (revocation of Deductible Gift Recipient endorsement) and 24.4(proposal by third party to acquire or control); - (ii) shall only have the right to attend a general meeting of the Company if, and to the extent that, a resolution is to be put, and considered, at the meeting in relation to a matter described in rule 11.9(c)(i); and

+(iii) shall only have the right to receive notice of a general meeting of the Company if and to the extent that a resolution is to be put and considered at the meeting in relation to a matter described in rule 11.9(c)(ii).